cgrinker/bored/docs/ast_logical_ir_design.md

 - Diagnostics surfaces expose AST and logical plan dumps behind trace flags or debug options.
 - Developer workflow docs updated to describe compilation flags and debugging techniques for the new layers.

-**Tasks:**
-1. Wire new test binaries into CTest and ensure they run under existing sanitizer builds once available.
-2. Add CLI or logging hooks to dump bound ASTs and logical plans for troubleshooting.
-3. Update documentation (`docs/parser_operator_guide.md`, `docs/relational_layer_design.md`) with references to the AST/IR pipeline and debug workflows.
-4. Capture performance baselines for binding and lowering stages using synthetic workloads in `benchmarks/` for regression tracking.
-5. Establish coding conventions for future AST/IR extensions (naming, ownership, testing patterns).
+**Completed Work:**
+- Parser and logical IR test targets run under CTest alongside the existing suites, giving CI parity with the rest of the codebase.
+- `dump_select_plan` plus plan-sink wiring expose traceable plan output for logging/CLI tooling, and the operator documentation now references these debugging flows.

+**Follow-Ups:**
+- Performance baselines for binder/lowering stages and the coding convention checklist are now tracked in the shared backlog.

 ### Milestone 5: Join-Aware Logical Planning
 **Goal:** Introduce multi-relation query support with join-aware binding, lowering, and diagnostics so optimizer work can proceed on realistic SELECT workloads.